+EDU 4816 Seminar: Directed Teaching (3-6) 1 s.h.

 EDU 4960 Senior Seminar for Elementary Educators 3 s.h.
 Capstone seminar for senior-level students in comprehensive elementary education major.
 Students reflect on and revise units they have created in their coursework, exploring ways: a) to engage diverse learners; b) provide opportunities for more student to be successful; and c) more richly evaluate student learning.
 Students revise and present their portfolios, and create an electronic portfolio in order to make their work more accessible while demonstrating technological literacy.
 Prerequisites: EDU 2000, EDU 3120, and admission to the Teacher Education program.
 Must be taken in the final twenty semester hours of the degree program.